You’re an acoustic guitar player, almost exclusively.

 It’s a complete acoustic preamp and, for what it’s worth, one of my favorite acoustic rig recommendations.

-Be sure to checkout the used options via the button below.
+Be sure to checkout the used options via the button above.
 They can usually dip down close to 20% cheaper than the retail price.

 Typically it’s not as easy to control volume on an acoustic guitar as it is on an electric guitar.